 Installing your own sprinkler system can be a very rewarding job.
+No more manual moving around of oscillating or rotary lawn sprinklers!
 While the process itself is a bit time consuming, the advantages of owning a sprinkler system are numerous.
 You get to have your lawn watered at all times, your kids and pets will love playing under the water drops on hot summer days, you won’t have to pull out a hose and deal with this chore every day and, as a bonus, you get to brag to everyone about the amazing job you did by using your own two hands.

 Disclaimer: No matter how much you love DIY projects, this one won’t be easy.
 It can be done, but it will require your utmost patience, attention to details and some of your spare time.

 Are you up for the challenge?
 Then let’s get to it!

 What You Need